 The I/Q Imbalance block simulates transmitter impairments.
 This block adds rotation to the signal, simulating a defect in the transmitter under test.
 The I/Q amplitude imbalance is 0.5 dB, and I/Q phase imbalance is 1°.

 Receiver Impairments.
 In this model, the Receiver Thermal Noise block represents receiver impairments.
 This model assumes 290 K of thermal noise, representing imperfections of the hardware under test.

 The EVM measurement block computes the vector difference between an ideal reference signal and an impaired signal.
-The output of the digital filter provides the Reference input for the EVM block.
+The output of the FIR filter provides the Reference input for the EVM block.
 The output of the Noise Temperature block provides the impaired signal at the Input port of the EVM block.

 While the block has different normalization options available, the EDGE standard requires normalizing by the Average reference signal power.
 For illustration purposes in this example, the EVM block outputs RMS, maximum, and percentile measurement values.

 Run the model by clicking the play button in the Simulink model window.

 Examine the output of the EVM block and compare the measurements to the limits in the EDGE Standard Measurement Specifications table.

 In this example, the EVM Measurement block computes the following:

 Peak EVM: 18.95%